-To help your child with food allergies have an inclusive Halloween night, consider dropping off safe treats to your neighbors before the holiday.
-That way they are ready to outfit your child with treats!
-FARE cautions that some non-food items can still contain food allergens, such as some brands of moldable clay which may contain wheat.
+To help your child with food allergies have an inclusive Halloween night, consider dropping off safe treats to your neighbors before the holiday, if feasible.
+That way they are ready to outfit your child with non-allergen treats!
+FARE cautions that some non-food items can still contain food allergens, such as some brands of moldable clay which contain wheat.
 Additionally, try to choose latex-free items, as there are children who have latex allergies.

 To find help families locate non-food options, add your home to the Teal Pumpkin Project participation map.
 You can also help spread the word on social media using the hashtag #TealPumpkinProject (and tag AmeriDisability too).

-There are actually two options.
 Claiming to be the original, The Switch Witch book and doll was created by a mom who wanted a solution for her diabetic daughter.
-Another book, Switchcrafted, also centers on a Halloween tradition of children getting rid of sugary treats in exchange for something healthier.
+It centers on a Halloween tradition of children getting rid of sugary treats in exchange for something healthier.
 This approach could be a parenting hack to address many concerns — food allergies, limiting junk food, promotion of sharing/exchanging, etc. Other storybooks with similar storylines are also available on Amazon.

 “Trick-or-Treat!”
 Everyone knows that’s what costumed children are supposed to say at each doorstep.
-Some people may assume that children who don’t shout the famed phrase are rude when in fact they are nonverbal or have a disability.
-Several online shops sell personalized bags etched with communication such as, “Hello.
+Some people may assume that children who don’t shout the famed phrase are simply rude… when, in fact, they are nonverbal or have a disability.
+Several online shops sell personalized bags (and t-shirts) etched with communication such as, “Hello.
 I have special needs.
 I cannot say trick-or-treat but I am trying!”
-Find options on Etsy at AwearGifts, RiverStreetGifts, HrubysBoutique, LusCraftasticShop, TheresAlwaysMoore and others.
-Of course, you can always make your own too!
+Find options on Amazon and Etsy.
+Of course, you can always make your own too.

-Also, check out this informative video from ‘ASL Meredith’ featuring common Halloween words translated in American Sign Language.
+Also, check out this informative video from ‘ASL Meredith’ featuring common Halloween words translated into American Sign Language.

 Not So Sensational for the Senses

 Halloween festivities and decorations often include various sounds and noises which can be tricky for children who are sensory-sensitive.
-Some parents have opted to use ear plugs and, to lessen fear in the dark, carry a flashlight.
+Some parents have opted to use earplugs and, to lessen fear of the dark, carry a flashlight.
 Try to schedule breaks, especially after a block of stimulating houses.
 Take a few minutes to settle down and hydrate.

 A bit tamer than rowdy house-to-house tactics, trunk-or-treat events have become a popular alternative in recent years.
-Often held at churches and community sites, trunk-or-treats showcase Halloween-decorated cars within a parking lot.
-Think of it as a festive tailgate!
-Just like going door to door, children can go trunk to trunk to play games and gather goodies.
+Often held at churches, community sites and schools, trunk-or-treats showcase Halloween-decorated cars within a parking lot.
+Think of it as an inclusive Halloween tailgate!
+Just like going door-to-door, children can go trunk-to-trunk to play games and gather goodies.
 The paved ground also sets the stage for improved accessibility for wheelchair users and others.

 Costumes can be itchy and bothersome.
 Perhaps let your kiddo wear his/her costume around the house for several hours as a test run to ensure that tags are removed, fabrics sit comfortably and nothing is too sensitive.

 Shopping for adaptive Halloween costumes can be a little daunting.
-Please read AmeriDisability’s article titled Bootifully Adaptive Halloween Costumes for Trick-or-Treaters of All Abilities for ideas!
+Please read AmeriDisability’s article titled “13 Adaptive Halloween Costumes Still Available on Amazon” for ideas!